 In some cases, there's no need for treatment at all.
 If the baby tooth is already somewhat loose, it's often best to simply let nature take its course and wait for it to fall out.
 The permanent tooth will usually come in correctly once the baby tooth is gone.

 If the baby tooth doesn't fall out, though, the permanent tooth will come in behind it rather than push it out.
 This leaves the baby tooth fully implanted in the mouth.
 That's when you need to schedule an appointment with us.
-We will have to remove the baby tooth surgically so that it doesn't present a problem later.
+We will have to assess the situation at a dental exam and remove the baby tooth surgically so that it doesn't present a problem later.
 The permanent tooth should then slowly move into its correct position.

-If your child is dealing with a shark tooth, you should call to schedule a consultation.
+If your child is dealing with a shark tooth, you should call us at (650) 321-9693 to schedule a consultation.
 It's always better for us to look at what's going on as early as possible.

 2875 Middlefield Rd Suite #1 Palo Alto, CA94306-2548